Last updated on December 26, 2025

 Features

-A search engine within Audit Manager that allows you to quickly query and filter evidence across multiple assessments.
+- Search engine to quickly query and filter evidence across multiple assessments.

-Export to GRC: Automatically send evidence to third-party Governance, Risk, and Compliance (GRC) tools like MetricStream.
+- Export evidence automatically to third-party Governance, Risk, and Compliance (GRC) tools like MetricStream.

-Download Center: A centralized location to download completed assessment reports and evidence finder results.
+- Download Center: Centralized location to download completed assessment reports and evidence finder results.

 - Audit Manager automatically pulls evidence from: